-The credit risk of bank deposits and other financial instruments is measured and monitored by the financial department of the Company.
-Since the trading objects of the Company are all banks with good credit, there is no significant performance concern, so there is no significant credit risk.
+The credit risk of bank deposits and other financial instruments is measured and monitored by the financial department of the merged company.
+Since the trading objects of the merged company are all banks with good credit, there is no significant performance concern, so there is no significant credit risk.